forseti-security/forseti-security/_docs/_latest/develop/dev/inventory.md

                     yield FACTORIES['image'].create_new(data)
 ```

-In order to do the casting, we need to create a resource class for foo.
-This
-allows us to access the `id` and `type`.
-If the resource has no provided `id`,
-we must synthesize our own.
-See other existing `key()`, to see how to create
-a synthetic key.
+To complete the casting, edit
 [google/cloud/forseti/services/inventory/base/resources.py](https://github.com/GoogleCloudPlatform/forseti-security/tree/stable/google/cloud/forseti/services/inventory/base/resources.py)
+to create a resource class for foo.
+This allows you to access the `id` and `type`.
+If the resource doesn't have a provided `id`, you'll have to synthesize one.
+For
+details to create a synthetic key, see an existing `key()`.

 ```python
     class Image(Resource):
         def key(self):